cosenary/Bazinga/README.markdown

 ### MVC feature ###

-Bazinga has the ability to load classes according to the detected MVC class type.
+Bazinga has the ability to load classes according the detected MVC class type.
 For example a class with the name `MainController` will be loaded from the directory `controllers/`.
+Bazinga lives in the `application` folder from which it all loads the required files.

+    /application
+        Bazinga.php

+        /classes

+        /controllers

+        /models

-At the moment it's only possible to change the default directory names in the Bazinga class `array $_classTypes`.
+> At the moment it's only possible to change the default directory names in the Bazinga class array `$_classTypes`.

 ## Config ##